alayor/alayor.github.io/_posts/2017-11-05-How_much_test_coverage_should_I_have.markdown

 as well.
 For example, when your boss asks you how much time you need to complete some feature.

-What would you answer?
+What would your answer be?

 You can tell her that you need to analyze similarly features previously developed in order to give an accurate answer.

 However, the answer should be: _"I need all the time in the world"_.

-Then she would probably tell you: _"I'll give you 3 months"_.
+Then, she would probably tell you: _"I'll give you 3 months"_.

 <br/>
 So, should you then test getters and setters?